Pixel aspect ratio

-Pixel aspect ratio (often abbreviated PAR) is a mathematical ratio that describes how the width of a pixel in a digital image compares to the height of that pixel.
+A pixel aspect ratio (PAR) is a mathematical ratio that describes how the width of a pixel in a digital image compares to the height of that pixel.

 Most digital imaging systems display an image as a grid of tiny, square pixels.
 However, some imaging systems, especially those that must be compatible with standard-definition television motion pictures, display an image as a grid of rectangular pixels, in which the pixel width and height are different.
 Pixel aspect ratio describes this difference.

 Use of pixel aspect ratio mostly involves pictures pertaining to standard-definition television and some other exceptional cases.
 Most other imaging systems, including those that comply with SMPTE standards and practices, use square pixels.

 PAR is also known as sample aspect ratio and abbreviated SAR, though it can be confused with storage aspect ratio.

 Introduction

 The ratio of the width to the height of an image is known as the aspect ratio, or more precisely the display aspect ratio (DAR) – the aspect ratio of the image as displayed; for TV, DAR was traditionally 4:3 (a.k.a. fullscreen), with 16:9 (a.k.a. widescreen) now the standard for HDTV.
 In digital images, there is a distinction with the storage aspect ratio (SAR), which is the ratio of pixel dimensions.
 If an image is displayed with square pixels, then these ratios agree; if not, then non-square, "rectangular" pixels are used, and these ratios disagree.
 The aspect ratio of the pixels themselves is known as the pixel aspect ratio (PAR) – for square pixels this is 1:1 – and these are related by the identity: